conradoqg/naivecoin/README.md

                   +--------+
 ```

+Not all components in this implementation follow the complete list of requirements for a secure and scalable cryptocurrency.
+Inside the source-code, you can find comments with `INFO:` that describes what parts could be improved (and how) and what techniques were used to solve that specific challenge.

 #### HTTP Server
 Provides an API to manage the blockchain, wallets, addresses, transaction creation, mining request and peer connectivity.